 When I married and had children I met a new set of friends navigating the same path of jobs, mortgages, sports and homework.
 Upon close evaluation I realized that all of these friends had a lot in common.
 They were all funny, kind and just a wee bit neurotic.

-So I guess I can consider myself one lucky person.
+go to site So I guess I can consider myself one lucky person.
 Not just because I’ve had some of the most amazing friends at each stage of my life but now at my age I have a friend I can trust with anything, who is honest (except about her actual height, 5-3 my foot!) and who is not afraid of telling me that a gigantic hot pink flower looks ridiculous in my hair.